st33n/react-webpack-babel/README.md

-# react-webpack-babel
-Simple React Redux Webpack Babel Starter Kit
+# Jayway Lab on Redux

 ### What's in it?